Viswa-Data-Analyst/Data-Analytics-by-SQL/README.md

-THe goal of the project is to extract various insights out of the census-income data by using SQLite and dplyr packages and identify the benefits and limitations of both the packages.
+The goal of the project is to extract various insights out of the census-income data by using SQLite and dplyr packages and identify the benefits and limitations of both the packages.

 Insights Extracted:
 Gender Count by RACE